nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

       nrfjprog --program build/zephyr/zephyr.hex --coprocessor CP_APPLICATION --sectorerase -r

-   In this example, :file:`build/zephyr/zephyr.hex` is the HEX binary file for the application core.
+   In this command, :file:`build/zephyr/zephyr.hex` is the HEX binary file for the application core.
+   If a custom build folder is specified, the path to this folder must be used instead of :file:`build/`.
 #.
 If any device is not programmed due to :ref:`readback_protection_error`, complete the following steps:

    a.
 Run the following commands to recover the device: